-Chapter: Board Services and Progr Board Services and Program Administration Policy # 2-12-2 Section: Safety and Therapeutic Environment Revision # 3
+Ł Chapter: Board Services and Program Administration Policy # 2-12-2 Section: Safety and Therapeutic Environment Revision # 5

-- I. PURPOSE: To reduce the risks of infections in individuals served, care providers, and employees through identification, prevention, control, and surveillance. - II.
+- I. PURPOSE: To establish policy and procedures to reduce the risk of transmission of infectious diseases, to include but not limited to, Hepatitis B Virus (HBV), Human Immunodeficiency Virus (HIV), SARS-CoV-2 (Covid-19) and tuberculosis among employees and consumers. - II.
 APPLICATION: The guidelines and procedures stated herein apply to all employees, consumers, visitors and contracting vendors working in programs operated directly by the Board. - III.
 REQUIRED BY: Accrediting agencies, Mental Health Manual, Department Of Labor, Occupational Safety and Health Administration (OSHA) Standard 29 CFR 1910.1030, Occupational Exposure to Bloodborne Pathogens, Recommendations for Prevention of HIV Transmission in Health Care Settings, U.S. Department of Health and Human Services, Public Health Services, Centers for Disease Control.